-If you have been assessed as needing care and support, you will have to pay either the full amount or a contribution towards the cost of your care.
-This will depend on your financial circumstances.
-See How to get care and support for adults.
+If you have been assessed as needing care and support, you will have to pay the cost of your care, unless you qualify for financial assistance.

 How we work out how much you pay

-- over £23,250 you will pay the full costs of your support.
-We refer to people who access care services from us but pay for themselves as self funders.
+- If you have savings above £23,250 you will pay the full costs of your support.
+You will be referred to as self-funders.

-- under £23,250 you will probably have to make a contribution to the cost of your care.
+- Under £23,250 you will probably have to pay something towards the cost of your care.

 You will have to complete a financial assessment which is a means test that takes your savings and benefits into account and tells you qualify for financial assistance or pay in full.

 If you decline to do the financial assessment then you will be charged the full cost of your care.